-Also known as an intra-company transferee visa, these documents are used to gain entry into the U.S. for those who have been hired by a company that needs a high degree of competency, who possesses a specialized knowledge in an area that others are not familiar and who may be employed as part of multinational companies.
+Also known as an intra-company transferee visa, these documents are used to gain entry into the U.S. for those who have been hired by a company that needs a high degree of competency, who possesses a specialized knowledge in an area that others are not familiar with, and who may be employed by multinational companies.
 They’re not at all uncommon, especially in large global companies.

-Keep in mind, there are a few differences as related to the requirements.
-The H1B applicant must have a specific and specialized knowledge in the field and possess at minimum a bachelor’s degree.
+Keep in mind, there are a few differences when it comes to the requirements.
+The H-1B applicant must have a specific and specialized knowledge in the field and possess at minimum a bachelor’s degree.
 This gets to the eligibility considerations.
-There are times when that might be bypassed, such as the work being so new, that there are no classes that have been developed to teach.
-For example, a Bachelor’s degree in respiratory therapy isn’t going to lead to becoming qualified for an H1B visa to work in the U.S. as a respiratory therapist.
+There are times when that might be bypassed, such as when the work to be performed is so new, that there are no classes that have been developed to teach this specialty in the U.S. For example, a bachelor’s degree in respiratory therapy isn’t going to lead to becoming qualified for an H-1B visa to work in the U.S. as a respiratory therapist.

-It can be a bit time consuming and can be expensive, according to our L-1A visa lawyers.
+This temporary work visa process can be a bit time consuming and expensive.
 There are no guarantees for entry nor are there any guarantees that these temporary visas might lend to permanent citizenship.
-Typically, the employer will already have an immigration attorney on retainer who will help facilitate the application process.
+Typically, employer should have an immigration attorney on retainer who will help facilitate the application process.